 The school is committed to opposing the sexism that has characterized much of the history of the church and western culture and is still present in our society.
 This commitment entails the conviction that women have a larger place in the ministry and in teaching than they now enjoy.
 It requires appointment of women to the faculty, enrollment of a larger number of women students in all programs, and concerted effort to eliminate all forms of discrimination in attitudes, practices, and language.
 The school regards the use of inclusive language as an expression of its opposition to gender-based prejudice.

-The school is committed to confronting the homophobia that prevails throughout much of the church and society.
-We recognize the rights of lesbians and gay men within the religious community and the need for the eradication of civil discrimination based on sexual orientation.
-This commitment involves the exploration in the curriculum of lesbian and gay concerns as well as affirmation and support of gay and lesbian people within our community.
+The school is committed to confronting the homophobia, biphobia, transphobia and interphobia that prevails throughout much of the church and society and the cisnormativity and heterosexism that underlie it.
+We recognize the rights of lesbian, gay, bisexual, transgender, queer, intersex, and asexual people, and people of all genders and sexualities (LGBTQIA+) within the religious community and the need for the eradication of civil discrimination based on sexual orientation, gender identity and expression, and sex characteristics.
+This commitment involves the exploration in the curriculum of LGBTQIA+ concerns as well as affirmation and support of LGBTQIA+ people within our community.

 The school is committed to a program of theological education that is open to and takes account of the religious pluralism in our world.
 It seeks to familiarize students with interreligious dialogue and the diverse manifestations of Christianity throughout the world, recognizing that to know one's own tradition one must know and participate in others as well.
 This commitment entails the appointment to the faculty of scholars in other religious traditions and from diverse branches of Christianity, as well as the provision of resources for students to study in global contexts.